kyma-project/website/content/blog-posts/2020-04-30-release-notes-1.12/index.md

 ### Migration from API Gateway v1 to API Gateway v2

-With this release, we completely removed API Gateway v1 and made API Gateway v2 the sole way to expose your services.
-To make the transition smooth and easy for you, we added the [API Gateway migrator](https://github.com/kyma-project/kyma/blob/master/components/api-gateway-migrator/README.md#api-gateway-migrator) job that automatically migrates old Api custom resources to APIRules.
-Although the migration is fully automatic, some Api CRs may be too complex for it to handle.
+With this release, we removed API Gateway v1 and made API Gateway v2 the only way to expose your services.
+To simplify the transition process, we introduced the [API Gateway migrator](https://github.com/kyma-project/kyma/blob/master/components/api-gateway-migrator/README.md#api-gateway-migrator) job that automatically migrates Api custom resources to new APIRules.
+Although the migration process is fully automatic, some Api CRs may be too complex for it to handle.
 To make sure all your services are exposed using APIRules, follow the [migration guide](https://github.com/kyma-project/kyma/blob/master/docs/migration-guides/1.11-1.12.md#service-mesh).

 ### Istio upgrade

-We have upgraded Istio from 1.4.6 to 1.4.7 release which provides fixes to security vulnerablities.
+We have upgraded Istio from release 1.4.6 to 1.4.7 to ensure fixed security vulnerablities.
 To learn more, read [this](https://istio.io/news/releases/1.4.x/announcing-1.4.7/) document.

 ### Removed Destination Rule for Istio ingress gateway

-In this release we removed the DestinationRule for `istio-ingressgateway` service located in the `istio-system` Namespace.
+In this release we removed the DestinationRule for the `istio-ingressgateway` service located in the `istio-system` Namespace.
 The DestinationRule allowed sidecars to use **PERMISSIVE** mode when making internal requests to `istio-ingressgateway` using FQDN.
-You can still use it for local (Minikube) installations.
+You can still use DestinanationRule in your local (Minikube) installations.

 ## Installation

 ### Tiller upgrade to version 2.16.6

-With this release we upgraded Tiller to version 2.16.6 which contains a fix for issue with fetching `metrics.k8s.io` resources.
+We upgraded Tiller to version 2.16.6 that contains a fix for issue with fetching `metrics.k8s.io` resources.
 In most cases, [this error](https://github.com/helm/helm/issues/6361 ) caused the installation or upgrade of a given component to fail.
 With new, more stable version, no such error was yet observed.

 ## Eventing